ItzNotKevin/scaffold/ROLE_SYSTEM.md

 The security rules enforce role-based access at the database level:

 - **Users**: Can read their own data, admins can manage all users
-- **Companies**: Admins have full access, staff/clients can read if they belong to the company
+- **Companies**: Admins have full access, staff can read if they belong to the company
-- **Projects**: Role-based access based on company membership and user role
+- **Projects**: Admins and staff can read/write projects in their company
-- **Check-ins**: Staff can manage, clients can only read
+- **Check-ins**: Admins and staff can manage check-ins
-- **Feedback**: Staff can manage, clients can create their own feedback
+- **Feedback**: Admins and staff can manage feedback
+- **Daily Reports**: Admins and staff can create/edit, only admins can approve

 ### Frontend Components

 #### Dashboard Components
 - `AdminDashboard`: Full management interface with user management
-- `StaffDashboard`: Project and check-in management interface
+- `StaffDashboard`: Project and daily report management interface
-- `ClientDashboard`: Read-only project viewing interface

 #### Permission System
 ```typescript